 We’ve been married since March of 2005.
 Some times it feels like we’ve been together forever.
 But there are other days when we kick ourselves for not having this marriage thing figured out yet.
 In the end, we are simply two sinners in desperate need of God’s grace.
 A little grace from each other doesn’t hurt either.

-Those four little kiddos make us so happy.
+Those five little kiddos make us so happy.
 But don’t get me wrong, life is definitely not all roses and there are plenty of times that they drive us crazy.

 We try to take our task as parents very seriously, we’re sure you do, too.
-The privileged of bringing up these four beautiful (and highly rambunctious) children is definitely a tall order.
-We thought we had it just about figured out with our first, but then our second was born…then our third…then our fourth.
+The privileged of bringing up these five beautiful (and highly rambunctious) children is definitely a tall order.
+We thought we had it just about figured out with our first, but then our second was born…then our third…then our fourth…and then our fifth.
 Whew, time sure does fly when you’re not sleeping through the night!

 Joking aside, Tim and I know that it is our responsibility to train our children in the way God would have us and to be examples of godliness in their lives.
 Parenting with purpose is a whole lot harder then just letting them run the roost, but we know that the hard work we put in now will set the groundwork for a more joyful family in the future.

 Tim and I both strive to make our family the most important thing in our lives, after our relationship with God.
 We both slip up from time to time, but we encourage one another to keep pressing on.
 Maybe you could use a little encouragement as well?